 In order to ensure the fairness of a separation and property settlement agreement, you should make certain that there has been a full and fair disclosure of all assets, debts, income and financial liabilities by both spouses.
 In addition, the division of assets requires that most assets be valued.
 The most typical assets that are valued by appraisers are real estate, business interests, tangible personal property and intangible assets such as retirement benefits.

 In deciding what is appropriate amount for child support and/or spousal support, both parties should itemize their expenses based on, at least, the preceding 12 months average prior to the separation as well as current expenses.
 Tax consequences should always be considered before agreeing to a support arrangement.
 Very often, accountants are utilized to ensure that there are no unexpected tax consequences to the parties arising from their financial arrangements.

-Gailor Hunt Jenkins Davis & Taylor PLLC can help you locate and value assets acquired during the marriage, and negotiate a fair settlement of care and custody of children, support and property division issues.
+Gailor Hunt Jenkins Davis Taylor & Gibbs PLLC can help you locate and value assets acquired during the marriage, and negotiate a fair settlement of care and custody of children, support and property division issues.

 Postseparation Support and Alimony

 According to North Carolina General Statute § 50-16.1A, postseparation support means spousal support to be paid until the earlier of either the date specified in the order of postseparation support, or an order awarding or denying alimony.
 An award of postseparation support is discretionary with the court.

 A domestic action can often be a lengthy process.
 Postseparation support is a type of temporary support.
 It helps bridge the gap from the time a dependent spouse separates and first files a claim for alimony until the claim can be heard and ruled upon.